Skip to content

 • 1997.
 The federal minimum wage increases to $5.15 per hour during the Clinton administration.
 This raise is part of a series of increases aimed at boosting the income of low-wage workers.
 However, even though it provides a significant boost in nominal wages, it still lags behind inflation and cost of living increases.

 • 2007-2009.
 The federal minimum wage increases in three stages up to $7.25 per hour, where it has remained until now despite rising living costs.
 This is the longest period in U.S. history without an increase.
-There are currently no plans to increase the federal minimum wage.
+As of 2025, there are currently no plans to increase the federal minimum wage.

 What Is the Utah Minimum Wage?